| |

 Benefits of Growing Pumpkins in Raised Beds

-They’re Easier to Care For – While pumpkins generally require little care to begin with, growing them in a raised bed makes them easier to weed, water, and harvest.
+Easier to Care For – While pumpkins generally require little care to begin with, growing them in a raised bed makes them easier to weed, water, and harvest.
+Raised beds also offer good air circulation and help prevent fungal diseases like powdery mildew.

 Longer Growing Season – Pumpkins can require anywhere between 75 and 120 frost-free days for growing, and most require at least 65° soil for germination.
 A raised bed warms up faster in the spring than the rest of the ground, so you’ll be able to plant sooner.
-(Just make sure you’re still past the frost date for your plants, or be prepared to frost protect them.)
+Just make sure you’re still past the last frost date for your plants, or be prepared to use row covers and other methods for frost protection.

 Better Drainage – Raised beds offer better water drainage, which pumpkins rely on so they aren’t sitting in water all the time.
-They love lots of water, but they need it in their roots, not on their leaves!
+They love plenty of water, but they need it in their roots, not on their leaves, to prevent issues like bacterial wilt and black spots.

 Types of Pumpkins

 When choosing a variety, keep in mind that you can grow carving, decorative, or cooking pumpkins.
-They also come in many sizes – from pumpkins that fit in your hand to ones weighing hundreds of pounds!
+They also come in many sizes—from pumpkins that fit in your hand to giant pumpkins weighing hundreds of pounds!

 How to Grow Pumpkins in Raised Beds